Baby Boot Camp: How to Navigate the Newborn Period

 Avoid large crowds

 A newborn’s immune system has a lot of developing to do, so something as run-of-the-mill as a fever could land them in the ER.
-So you’ll want to avoid letting baby get passed around a crowded room of people.
-That doesn’t mean that you have to be antisocial, though.
-In the first few weeks, have family and friends come see you in small groups or individually rather than going to a large party.
+You’ll want to avoid letting baby get passed around a crowded room of people.
+If you have people visit in the first few weeks, have family and friends come see you in small groups or individually rather than going to a large party.
 Ask anyone who holds baby to wash their hands first, and politely ask sick people to postpone their visit.
 Feeling cooped up?
-If the weather’s nice it’s okay to take baby out for a little fresh air and a short walk around the neighborhood as long as he’s bundled accordingly and you steer clear of crowded areas or people who might try to touch him.
+If the weather’s nice it’s okay to take baby out for a little fresh air and a short walk around the neighborhood as long as they’re bundled accordingly and you steer clear of crowded areas or people who might try to touch them.

 Get yourself immunized

 You, your partner and anyone else who will care for baby should make sure they’re up to date on vaccinations.
 Particularly important are the Tdap vaccine, which helps prevent whooping cough, and the seasonal flu vaccine.
-If baby’s inner circle isn’t sick, she’s much less likely to catch something.
-Baby won’t get her first set of shots until around her two-month birthday, which will give her immune system a bit of a boost against some communicable diseases.
+If baby’s inner circle isn’t sick, your little one is much less likely to catch something.
+Baby won’t get their first set of shots until around their two-month birthday, which will give their immune system a bit of a boost against some communicable diseases.

 Watch for changes

-The first few weeks will be spent getting to know baby’s signals, habits, likes and dislikes, and nobody will know him better than you and your partner.
-If something veers from his usual pattern (for example, he’s normally a vigorous eater and then suddenly doesn’t want to feed), it’s time to check in with the doctor.
-Other red flags: forceful vomiting, rectal fever above 100.4 degrees Fahrenheit or below 96.4, coughing, diarrhea, jaundice or breathing problems.
+The first few weeks will be spent getting to know baby’s signals, habits, likes and dislikes, and nobody will know your child better than you and your partner.
+If something veers from their usual pattern (for example, they’re normally a vigorous eater and then suddenly refuses to feed), it’s time to check in with the doctor.
+Other red flags: forceful vomiting, a rectal fever above 100.4 degrees Fahrenheit or below 96.4, coughing, diarrhea, jaundice or breathing problems.